-We’re delighted to announce the first details of our reopening programme, including two new exhibitions and a programme of film releases including three Best Picture Oscar nominees and a new film season exploring filmmaking on screen.
+We’re delighted to announce the first details of our reopening programme, including two new exhibitions, a programme of film releases including three Best Picture Oscar nominees and a new film season exploring filmmaking on screen.

 Dave Moutrey, our Director and CEO, said: “It is exciting to be able to announce details of our fantastic reopening programme of exhibitions and film screenings at HOME just a week after we told everyone about our plans for theatre at our temporary outdoor venue, Homeground.
 Between HOME and Homeground, we promise a Summer of brilliant film, art and theatre for the people of Manchester.”